librarivm/librarium/docs/Journals/Journal.01.md

 **DONE**:

+* Refactored services interfaces to be types
+* Added unit tests for RolService install methods

 **TO DO**:

+* Add unit test for `RolService.install` method
 * Integrate RBAC and Authorizations (roles, permissions)
   * revisit `*.{list,store,show}` if `role.permissions` is allowed for the route.
   * revisit `*.{update,archive,destroy}` as `auth.id` in `users.each.id`